-6.4 Summary
+6.5 Summary

 Because the motivation of this research was to offer insight into a creating a product for a senior design project, the impact and usefulness of the report is measured by whether it offers accurate and helpful information of this system.
-In all versions of the analysis, the stress on the structure is well within acceptable bounds.
+In all versions of the stress analysis, the stress on the structure is well within acceptable bounds.
 Not only is the calculated stress low, the forces applied to produce that stress were above anything the structure would normally experience.
-An argument could be made to reduce the material used in the structure to lower cost or weight, however, the geometry of the structure is required for purposes other than mechanical strength.
+An argument could be made to reduce the material used in the structure to lower cost or weight, but upon the beam analysis it was determined to add more material to increase the rigidity and longevity of the structure.
 The current design has been verified to be able to endure any stresses applied.